 In addition to liabilities, the statement of net position and balance sheet will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Town has four items that are reported as deferred inflow of resources.
-The first item relates to deferred revenue that represents collections of the 2020 tax warrant.
-The property taxes collected are applicable to the 2021 fiscal and thus are not available for use at year end.
-In the government-wide financial statements, the other items of deferred inflows of resources are associated with are pensions, length of service award programs and other postemployment benefits which consists of differences between the pension plan's expected and actual experience, changes in assumptions, net difference between projected and actual investment earnings and the changes in proportion and differences between the Town's contributions and proportionate share of contributions.
+The first item relates to deferred revenue that represents collections of the 2021 tax warrant.
+The property taxes collected are applicable to the 2022 fiscal and thus are not available for use at year end.
+In the government-wide financial statements, the other items of deferred inflows of resources are associated with are pensions, length of service award programs and other postemployment benefits which consists of differences between the pension plan's expected and actual experience, changes in assumptions, net differences between the Town's contributions and proportionate share of contributions.